treasure-data/td-logger-java/README.md

 Alternatively the API key can be provided via the `TREASURE_DATA_API_KEY` environment variable.
 The environment variable takes precedene over the `td.logger.api.key` property.

-Please note that we recommend to use a write-only API key for the SDK.
+Please note that we recommend to use a write-only API key.
 To obtain one, please:

 1. Login into the Treasure Data Console at http://console.treasuredata.com;
 2. Visit your Profile page at http://console.treasuredata.com/users/current;